 A Section 444 election results in a tax deferral as long as the LLC's taxable income increases from year to year.
 This is because the required payment for the current year is based on the income of the prior year.
-However, with the maximum 2010 individual rate at 35% (resulting in a required payment percentage of 36%), it may no longer be beneficial to keep a Section 444 election in place.
-Even if the LLC's income is increasing, the required payment at 36% may be prohibitive, particularly when members are in lower tax brackets.
+However, with the maximum 2010 individual rate at 35% (resulting in a required payment percentage of 36%) and the possibility of increased rates in 2011, it may no longer be beneficial to keep a Section 444 election in place.
+Even if the LLC's income is increasing, the required payment may be prohibitive, particularly when members are in lower tax brackets.
 Furthermore, the required payment is, in effect, prepaid tax on which no interest is earned, making the cost of the Section 444 election even higher.
-While no good general rule exists, some factors to consider in deciding whether to make or keep a Section 444 election are:
+Some factors to consider in deciding whether to make or keep a Section 444 election are: